 Salad

-4 cups cooked wild rice juice of lemon
+4 cups cooked wild rice

 1 whole chicken breast, cooked and cubed